 What about trade credit insurance?

 Trade credit insurance is another type of cover that is likely to pay out in relation to the coronavirus.
-If a key client can’t pay their outstanding debt, which may very well happen in these increasingly uncertain times, trade credit insurance covers some of their unpaid bill.
+If a key client can’t pay their outstanding debt, which may very well happen in these increasingly uncertain times, trade credit insurance covers some of their unpaid bills.

 If you don’t have trade credit insurance, policies are still available.
 However, it’s likely pricing will reflect the turbulent times and may be unaffordable at this point.